-Blake focuses his practice on complex commercial litigation and intellectual property matters across several industries, including technology, financial services and real estate.
+Blake focuses his practice on complex commercial litigation and intellectual property matters across several industries, including data privacy, technology, financial services and real estate.
+Blake also can help clients on incident response to privacy and cybersecurity breaches.
+Blake is certified by the International Association of Privacy Professionals as a Certified Information Privacy Professional—United States (CIPP/US).
 Blake develops litigation strategies tailored to his clients’ overall business objectives.
+He also can help organizations develop strategies to comply with state and federal regulations and investigations in the ever-changing data privacy legal landscape.
 Blake has represented large businesses, family-run companies and high-net-worth individuals in federal and state courts.

-When Blake takes a break from his work for clients, he is a member of the William “Mac” Taylor Inn of Court, the Dallas Association of Young Lawyers and the Dallas Bar Association.
-He also helps coach a prestige mock trial team at the SMU Dedman School of Law.
+When Blake takes a break from his work for clients, he serves as a member of the William “Mac” Taylor Inn of Court, the Dallas Association of Young Lawyers and the Dallas Bar Association.